Spider-Man: Personality and themes

 Sally Kempton for the Village Voice opined in 1965 that "Spider-Man has a terrible identity problem, a marked inferiority complex, and a fear of women.
 He is antisocial, castration-ridden, racked with Oedipal guilt, and accident-prone ... [a] functioning neurotic".
-Spider-Man's writers often describe him as an everyman who stands in from the average reader; however, he is also characterized it has also been argued that he is one of the first nerd heroes.
+Spider-Man's writers often describe him as an everyman who stands in for the average reader; he has also been characterized as one of the first nerd heroes.
 Comics scholar Phillip Lamarr Cunningham says that "[Peter] Parker arguably epitomizes the conflation of everyman and nerd better than any popular culture figure."
 Agonizing over his choices, always attempting to do right, he is nonetheless viewed with suspicion by the authorities, who seem unsure as to whether he is a helpful vigilante or a clever criminal.

 Cultural historian Bradford W. Wright notes:

 Spider-Man's plight was to be misunderstood and persecuted by the very public that he swore to protect.
 In the first issue of The Amazing Spider-Man, J. Jonah Jameson, publisher of the Daily Bugle, launches an editorial campaign against the "Spider-Man menace".
 The resulting negative publicity exacerbates popular suspicions about the mysterious Spider-Man and makes it impossible for him to earn any more money by performing.
 Eventually, the bad press leads the authorities to brand him an outlaw.
 Ironically, Peter finally lands a job as a photographer for Jameson's Daily Bugle.

 The mid-1960s stories reflect the political tensions of the time; early 1960s Marvel stories often deal with the Cold War and communism.
 Wright writes:

 From his high-school beginnings to his entry into college life, Spider-Man remained the superhero most relevant to the world of young people.
 Fittingly, then, his comic book also contained some of the earliest references to the politics of young people.
 In 1968, in the wake of actual militant student demonstrations at Columbia University, Peter Parker finds himself in the midst of similar unrest at his Empire State University....
 Peter has to reconcile his natural sympathy for the students with his assumed obligation to combat lawlessness as Spider-Man.
 As a law-upholding liberal, he finds himself caught between militant leftism and angry conservatives.

 Comics scholar Peter Lee identifies a theme of generational consciousness for Baby Boomers in Spider-Man stories of the 1960s, and an emphasis on a generation gap with their elders.
 Douglas Wolk emphasizes Parker's complex identity formation through conflict with paternal authority figures; many of his most prominent arch-enemies can be viewed as distorted father figures.
 Wolk also points out a continual theme of a frustrated bildungsroman, the classic narrative of transition from childhood to adulthood: Parker is often about to achieve the resolution of maturity before this progress is unfairly interrupted.

-Mike Flanagan also points out Spider-Man's bond with New York City, and the complex metafictional relationship between the real, factual city and its representation in the fantastical world of superhero comics.
+Mike Flanagan also points out Spider-Man's bond with New York City, and the complex metafictional relationship between the factual city and its representation in the fantastical world of superhero comics.